OpenDSA/OpenDSA/RST/en/FLSlides/CFLSimp.rst

 .. slide:: GNF Theorem

    | For every CFG :math:`G`, there exists a grammar in GNF.
-   |    See proof in book.
+   |    See proof in modules.

    | Example:
    |   :math:`S \rightarrow AB`